- For the full Australian Capital Territory report, see:

 Highest numbers of new debtors by region, Australian Capital Territory, March quarter 2018

 |Region||New debtors||Debtors per 100,000 persons aged 18 years and older|

 There were 33.3 new insolvent debtors per 100,000 people aged 18 years and older in the Australian Capital Territory in the March quarter 2018.
 The highest regional rate was in Tuggeranong (46.2).

 Business related personal insolvencies in Australian Capital Territory

-There were 12 debtors who entered a new business-related personal insolvency in the Australian Capital Territory in the December quarter 2017.
-This number did not change from the September quarter 2017.
-The largest numbers of debtors entering a business-related personal insolvency in the Australian Capital Territory in the December quarter 2017 were in:
+There were 15 debtors who entered a new business-related personal insolvency in the Australian Capital Territory in the March quarter 2018.
+This number rose by three debtors or 25.0% from the December quarter 2017.
+The largest number of debtors entering a business-related personal insolvency in the Australian Capital Territory in the March quarter 2018 was in Gungahlin (four debtors).